codeforkansascity/tagging-tracker-alt-apps/DEVLOG.md

 I'll have to look at the old ToDo lists/problems I noted in the repo

+### DOOOOOOOO
+Have to make a Link "wrapper" thing with the icon zIndexed under the text Due to the Link not being able to wrap an icon with the text

+### 05/17/2021

+Back at it again.
+Going to work on a form.
+Need to see if I have to use react-navigation over react-router-native Having problems extracting route param to use on screen

 ### 05/01/2021
 some California YT channel "Lessss gooooooo..."